HobnobMancer/pyrewton/Section1_Extracting_Genomes/Fungal and Omycete Species.md

 - _T. erinaceum_ Tchameni et al., 2019
 - _T. afroharizanum_ Tchameni et al., 2019
 - _T. koningiopsis_ Mendoza-Lopez et al., 2017
+- _T. brevicompactum_ Leylaie and Zafari, 2018
+- _T. pleuroti_ only 3 hits in pubmed

+Selection process seems to mostly be for evidence of plant pathogen, biomass degradation, antimicrobial behavior and/or lack of literature.
+Antimicrobial behaviour potential indicator of extracellular CAZyme expression for same reasons as plant pathogen behaiour.
+Lack of literature indicates increased potential for novel finding.

 Have _T. harzianum, Trichoderma atroviride, Trichoderma virens, Trichoderma asperellum_ and _Trichoderma asperelloides_,been annotated?
 Phenotypes of biomass degraders have been shown but genomic studies?